How to Paint a Rainy Day Watercolor — Wet-on-Wet Technique for Beginners

 The phrase sounds technical.
 It is not.

-Wet-on-wet simply means: you put water on the paper first, and then you add paint into that wet surface.
-The wet paper and the wet paint meet, and the paint spreads into the moisture — softening at the edges, diffusing outward, going where the water already is.
+Wet-on-wet means: you wet the paper first, then add paint into that wet surface.
+The wet paper and wet paint meet, and the paint spreads into the moisture — softening at the edges, diffusing outward, going where the water already is.

-The alternative is wet-on-dry: wet paint applied to completely dry paper.
+The alternative is wet-on-dry: wet paint on completely dry paper.
 This gives you sharp, controlled edges.
 The paint stays exactly where you put it.
+For a deeper comparison of when to use each, see the full wet-on-wet vs wet-on-dry breakdown.

-What makes watercolor unique as a medium is that both techniques exist in the same painting, often within centimetres of each other.
+What makes watercolor unique as a medium is that both techniques coexist in the same painting, often within centimetres of each other.
 The soft sky is wet-on-wet.
-The hard line of the rooftop against the sky is wet-on-dry.
+The hard line of a rooftop against that sky is wet-on-dry.
 You switch between them by simply waiting for the paper to dry — or deliberately keeping it wet.

 Monsoon paintings live mostly in wet-on-wet territory.
-This is not an accident.
-(In fact, there is a 500-year history of how Indian artists have approached this subject—you can read my full cultural guide on the monsoon in Indian art).
 The monsoon sky has no hard edges.
 The air is full of moisture.
 The treeline across a flooded paddy field dissolves into grey-green blur.
 The technique mirrors the subject because the technique is literally about water behaving like water.
+There is a 500-year tradition behind this — from Ragamala miniatures to contemporary Indian watercolor, the monsoon has always been painted with methods that reflect its physical atmosphere.
+The cultural history of monsoon in Indian art covers that lineage in full.

-The One Thing That Changes Everything: Controlling Water, Not Color
+The One Thing That Changes Everything: Water, Not Colour

-When a wet-on-wet passage goes wrong — when the paint blooms where you didn't want it to, or drags instead of spreading, or dries with a hard edge in the middle of what should be a soft sky — the instinct is to blame the color.
+When a wet-on-wet passage goes wrong — when paint blooms where you didn't want it, or drags instead of spreading, or dries with a hard edge through the middle of what should be a soft sky — the instinct is to blame the colour.
 Wrong mix.
 Wrong brand.
 Wrong pigment.

 Almost always, it is the water.